JSischo/Waupaca_repo/README.md

    * date
    * record_type
    * record_sub_type

-### Questions to Answer
-What is the need for future spay and neuter funding for the Waupaca County Humane Society?
-The answer to this question will be used by the Waupaca County Humane Society to request grant funding for future spay and neuter surgical procedures.

-### Outline of the Project
-> Data and Database

-> Technologies

-> Machine Learning Model
-> The machine learning model that we chose to use is the ARIMA (AutoRegressive Integrated Moving Average) Model.
-This is a model that analyzes and forecasts time series data

-> Tools used in this model are:
-   * Seasonal decomposition - we used this in our model to seperate time series data into core component; those include potental trend, seasonality, and the remaining random residual.

-   * ARIMA - we used this model to predict future point in the series and ot also better understand the data.

-   * Adfuller - the adfuller test was used to detect whether a time series is stationary or not.

-> Connections

 ### Background Information to Help Answer The Question of Need for Spay and Neuter Funding
 Some conclusions can be made from looking at an analysis of intake data.
 The following numbers can be retrieved from our dashboard, which covers data from 2018-2020.